I also have a bio slideset available.

 As an entrepreneur, Garfinkel founded five companies between 1989 and 2000, including Vineyard.NET, which provided Internet service on Martha's Vineyard to more than a thousand customers from 1995 through 2005, and Sandstorm Enterprises, an early developer of computer forensic tools.

 Garfinkel received three Bachelor of Science degrees from MIT in 1987, a Master's of Science in Journalism from Columbia University in 1988, and a Ph.D. in Computer Science from MIT in 2005.

-Simson L. Garfinkel is a Computer Scientist at the National Institute of Standards and Technology's Information Technology Laboratory.
-Garfinkel's research interests include big data, privacy, usability, social justice, and data fusion.
+Simson L. Garfinkel is the Senior Computer Scientist for Confidentiality and Data Access at the US Census Bureau and the Chair of the Bureau's Disclosure Review Board.
+He has published research articles in the areas of computer security, digital forensics and privacy.
 He is a fellow of the Association for Computing Machinery and holds a PhD in Computer Science from MIT.

 Please use this bio for verbal introductions when I am NOT representing the US Government

 Simson L. Garfinkel has published articles in both the academic and popular press for many years in the areas of computer security, digital forensics and privacy.
 He is a fellow of the Association for Computing Machinery, holds a PhD in Computer Science from MIT, and teaches as an adjunct faculty member at the George Mason University in Vienna, Virginia.